 Never forget that.

-Final point: If you fail an exam, aside from a spouse or loved one, it's no one else's business unless you decide to make it their business.
+Final point: Aside from a spouse or loved one, if you fail an exam, it's no one else's business unless you decide to make it their business.

 Tell your nosy co-worker to pound sand.

 (I have an attorney friend who says that a lot, and I like it.)

 Losing credit for a passed exam is terrible.
 I know this first hand.

 I was so elated over passing FAR that I literally took a year off from the exam to celebrate.

 After rolling and passing BEC and AUD, I came to my nemesis: Regulation.